“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 “Oh, well if you want we can get under the covers-”

 “No!
-I’m fine here actually.
-It just got really hot all of a sudden.”
+I’m fine here actually, it just got really hot all of a sudden.”
 I half lied.
 I’m sure my face was turning bright red.

-“Alright…” she said with a quizzical look.
+“All right…” she said with a quizzical look.

 I’m sure Tammy was enjoying every second of this.
 For someone who didn’t express much she sure enjoyed meddling with other’s feelings.